prathamv28/Reversi-hs/README.md

 stack install
 ```

-This will install all the dependecies required to run `Reversi-hs`.
+This will install all the dependencies required to run `Reversi-hs`.

 Now build the game
 ```